 Apply Topical Retinol

 To shrink pores even more effectively, Dr. Melissa Doft recommends, “using non-clogging makeup, routine exfoliation, and topical retinol.”
 She goes on to explain that retinol, along with regular exfoliation can “increase cell turnover,” creating a smoother appearance of the skin.
 If enlarged pores persist, Dr. Doft says, “I also recommend fraxel to boost collagen production.”
 A fraxel laser can even out skin texture while an increase in collagen production tightens and rejuvenates skin.

 Keep Your Hands Off

-One of the most important steps you can take to prevent enlarged pores is to avoid touching your face.
-Poking and prodding at blemishes or pores can aggravate the skin and push debris deeper into pores instead.
-Even clean hands can aggravate flare-ups, so leave the extractions to a professional.
+One of the most important steps you can take to prevent clogged pores is to avoid touching your face.
+Poking and prodding at blemishes or pores might aggravate the skin and push debris deeper into pores instead.
+Even clean hands might aggravate flare-ups, so leave the extractions to a professional.

 Darlene Zembrod of Ecco Bella says, "The salicylic acid helps to remove debris in the pore; environmental debris and dead skin cells can enlarge the pore and run the risk of blackheads forming.
 Invisible Daily Exfoliant is effective yet gentle, as it only digests debris and dead skin cells, leaving healthy new cells intact."

 Since this is a leave-on exfoliant, it doesn't require any harsh scrubbing.
-It works to gently clear away dead skin cells and acne with salicylic acid instead.
+It promises to gently clear away dead skin cells and acne with salicylic acid instead.

 If you'd rather avoid scrubs, Perricone MD's Pore Refiner works as a toner.
 Dab it onto a cotton pad, and apply once over the face.